catherinehulshof/Fall2019-biology/syllabus.md

     50%
 * Answer demonstrates a lack of understanding of the core concept: 0%

-Topic instruction may focus on a core topic listed in the syllabus or another topic of interest.
+The course project may focus on a core topic listed in the syllabus or another topic of interest.
+More details will be provided in class.

 ### Grading scale